 It wasn’t until late September when a reminder went off on my phone to make my yearly OBGYN and mammogram appointments that I thought to myself, “Maybe I should go to the dermatologist, too, and get that spot checked out.”

 I’m really glad I did.
 The biopsy showed that I did indeed have a form of skin cancer, one that does not kill, but can leave horrible disfiguration of the skin if not taken care of.

-As I lay there today as the doctor scraped the cells from my skin and then used an instrument to literally burn my skin (even though it had been numbed I could still feel the burn), I kept my eyes closed and was torn between wishing I was anywhere but there and being thankful that I had gone to get it checked out.
+As I lay there today as the doctor scraped the cells from my skin and then used an instrument to literally burn my skin (even though it had been numbed, I could still feel the burn), I kept my eyes closed and was torn between wishing I was anywhere but there and being thankful that I'd gone to get it checked out.

-I tell you all this to urge you to go to the dermatologist if you have any areas that concern you as soon as you can.
-If you don’t have any areas of concern, get yearly check ups.
+I tell you all this to urge you to go to the dermatologist as soon as you can if you have any areas that concern you.
+If you don’t have any areas of concern, get yearly checkups.
 Not everything is noticeable to you, especially on your back.
 If the problem spot hadn’t been so prominent, I may never have noticed it.